nyarurato/NurbsSharp/README.md

 - **NURBS Surface**: `TrimSurface` is not yet implemented.
 - **Knot Vector**: Currently, only "Clamped" knot vectors are supported (multiplicity = degree + 1).
 - **IGES Support**:
-    - **Import**: Only supports Entity Type 126 (Rational B-spline curve) and 128 (Rational B-spline surface).
+    - **Import**: Only supports Entity Type 126 (Rational B-spline curve), and 128 (Rational B-spline surface).
-    - **Export**: Only supports NURBS and Point entities.
+    - **Export**: Only supports Point and NURBS entities.
 Mesh export is not supported.
 - **Mesh Export (OBJ/STL)**: Only supports Mesh objects.
 Direct export from NURBS is not supported (tessellation required).
-- **Intersection Calculations** : Currently may be unstable depending on initial conditions.
+- **Intersection Calculations**: Currently may be unstable depending on initial conditions.
+Surface-Surface intersection is not yet implemented.

 ## Installation